alcaitiff/shellAssistant/README.md

 # shellAssistant
 Creates a simple interface to add aliases and functions to your shell and maintain it.

+With this you can tell to your shell "learn" and it will learn how to do your common tasks easily

 # Download the last build

 https://github.com/alcaitiff/shellAssistant/tree/master/build